moinul-chowdhury/moinul-chowdhury/README.md

-- 👋 Hi, I’m @moinul-chowdhury
+- 👋 Hi, I’m @moinul-chowdhury and I'm based in Edinburgh, UK
 - 👀 I’m interested in cloud Engineering and DevOps.
 - 🌱 I’m currently learning DevOps tools mainly focusing on Docker, Kubernetes, GIT, Version Control and AWS cloud services.
 In addition to that I am also learning
 Python programming and IaC language such as Terraform.